 But guess what, we have found them just for you, and Fido, of course.
 With hundreds of brands and products to choose from, we have done all the hard work for you.

-Here we will present to you eight of the best lower protein dog foods.
+Here we will present to you seven of the best lower protein dog foods.
 All complete with reviews so that you know which option is best for your pooch.

 Yes, Fido might be disappointed with the idea that he can no longer flex his ripped muscles down the local doggy park anymore.
 But, with our yummy kibbles, he might not even realize that you’ve changed his diet.